Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Concluding remarks

 \section{Concluding remarks}

-In this paper we have proposed a robust method for parameter estimation under an NLR model based on the concept of minimum DPD estimation, introduced by Basu et al.~\cite{basu1998robust}.
+In this paper, we have proposed a robust method for parameter estimation under an NLR model based on the concept of minimum DPD estimation, introduced by Basu et al.~\cite{basu1998robust}.
 We have established the desired asymptotic properties of our estimator and provided some mild conditions on the covariates and the regression function, under which those asymptotic properties hold.
 Their robustness has been verified by showing that these estimators have bounded influence functions.
 Under the Michaelis-Menten model in enzyme kinetics, extensive simulation study has been performed to empirically justify the robust performance of our method, which is then applied to robustly analyze several real-life datasets.
 Another fundamental paradigm of statistical inference, namely the hypothesis testing problem, has also been discussed in this paper.
-The MDPDE based Wald-type tests have been developed to test the significance of Michaelis-Menten model.
+The MDPDE-based Wald-type tests have been developed to test the significance of the Michaelis-Menten model.
 The robustness of the testing procedure has also been validated through extensive simulation studies and theoretically via influence function analyses.

 Our method can be treated as an optimization procedure with the minimum DPD objective function because, in most cases, minimizing the objective function is comparatively easier than solving the estimating equations.
 But this optimization is also a challenging problem because of the complexity of the objective function, particularly when the dimension of the regression parameter is high, where it may take a considerable amount of time.
-However, in our simulation experiments with the MM model, we have observed that the computation of the MDPDEs took less time than the existing robust methods.
-One also needs to carefully choose the initial parameter values to avoid the convergence of the optimization algorithm to a local minima.
-As a simple solution, one can run the algorithm for multiple initial values and finally take the solution with the lowest value of the objective function.
+However, in our simulation experiments with the MM model, we have observed that the computation of the MDPDEs took less time than the existing robust methods, at least for the cases of MM models.
+For more general nonlinear models, one can devise appropriate strategies for computing the proposed MDPDEs through a careful examination of the model-dependent objective function.